aws-samples/amazon-transcribe-live-meeting-assistant/lma-virtual-participant-stack/README.md

 # Virtual Participant

-This stack deploys an ECS Fargate Task and Step Function state machine architecture that will schedule a meeting via EventBridge Scheduler, and then join meeting via 'Virtual Participant', or VP for short.
-The VP is launched via Fargate Task that runs via [Playwright](https://playwright.dev/python/), a headless Chrome browser.
+This stack deploys an ECS Fargate Task and Step Function state machine architecture that will join meeting via 'Virtual Participant', or VP for short.
+The VP is launched via a Fargate Task that runs via [Playwright](https://playwright.dev/python/), a headless Chrome browser.
 The audio and meeting metadata are ingested and sent to the LMA Kinesis Data Stream for further processing.

 ## How to test